Birmingham Motorcycle Accident Attorneys

 Common Causes of Motorcycle Accidents

-Speeding and negligent driving are common causes of motorcycle accidents.
+Speeding and negligent driving are common causes of motorcycle accidents in Birmingham.
 Often, a driver of a passenger vehicle fails to check twice for motorcycles before pulling out, resulting in a large number of collisions.
 Drivers may collide with motorcyclists they don’t see at intersections, or merge into a lane on top of a motorcycle.
 Between driver negligence and the small size of motorcycles, they are always at risk of collision.

 When a driver is texting, eating, emailing, talking on the phone, or otherwise distracted, it’s easy to miss a motorcycle.
 These accidents are almost always more catastrophic to the motorcyclist than the negligent driver.
 Motorcyclists are especially at risk at night, when visibility is limited and the number of DUI drivers increases.
-Other causes include badly maintained roadways and improper roadway signage.
+Other causes include poorly maintained roadways and improper roadway signage.

 Typical Motorcycle Accident Injuries